xiix0/scam/README.md

-Another good night not to sleep in a eucalyptus tree.
+Your object is to save the world, while still leading a pleasant life.